ultimafounding/PicoMol/README.md

 # PicoMol: The Miniature Molecular Visualization and Bioinformatics Suite

-PicoMol is a powerful, user-friendly desktop application for molecular visualization, structural analysis, and bioinformatics.
-Built with PyQt5 and NGL.js, it provides a comprehensive suite of tools for researchers, students, and developers working with protein structures and biomolecular data.
+PicoMol is a powerful, user-friendly desktop application for molecular visualization, structural analysis, and comprehensive bioinformatics.
+Built with PyQt5 and NGL.js, it provides a complete suite of tools for researchers, students, and developers working with protein structures and biomolecular data.

 ## Features